sevenleo/npm-pymanager/README.md

 When updating, the application:

 - updates only packages flagged as outdated
-- runs local and global updates separately
+- runs them as one task list with per-row scope tags (`[L]`/`[G]`), locals first
 - reports success only if the underlying `npm update` command returns exit code `0`
-- shows a failure message if one or more update commands fail
+- lists every failed package at the end plus a failure message if one or more update commands fail or time out

 ---